 There was once when Sekeping Serendah was the trendy retreat location and many online news portals and articles were writing about it.

-Driving to Serendah, you will drive through 2 orang asli villages.
+Along the road to Serendah, you will drive through 2 orang asli villages.
 In fact, one of the activities you can do here is to visit the orang asli villages!

 the design and concept

-I would say that we paid for another glass shed only for sleeping and bathing, so it wasn’t really worth the money.
+I will say that we paid for another glass shed only for sleeping and bathing, so it wasn’t really worth the money.
 The glass sheds were spacious and can potentially fit up to 10 people each.

 Definitely a place to take really instagrammable pictures with family and friends.

 Ng Sek San is the architect behind this materpiece.
 The walls and doors of our sheds were all whole glass panels, designed to assimilate human with nature through a visual impact.

 There were neither blaring car horns nor squealing of trains; only singing crickets and the gushing water of the creek.
 Yes, there are creeks here.

 The first thing that welcomed us after the outside BBQ area was the living room.
 The wooden-based design and iron rod couch added a minimalist touch to the postmodern design of the glass shed.
 From the picture, you can see leaves surrounding the glass shed and everywhere you look, there was nature.